If you have ever experienced an acne breakout, you’ll definitely understand how depressing it is.

 - Avoid stress and anxiety, which can worsen acne

-Acne is a common facial problem.
+Acne is a common skin condition.
 While it might reduce one’s self esteem and cause embarrassment, don’t forget that there are many treatment options and good skin doctors out there – its just a matter of getting the right diagnosis and using the correct treatment for you.